from_scipy_rotation#

 Notes

-The SciPy rotation is inverted to be consistent with the orix framework of passive rotations.
+The SciPy rotations are inverted to be consistent with the orix framework of rotations.

 Examples